-This is a landing page about the way reality is socially constructed.
-The page is under constant revision;
+This is the landing page about the way reality is socially constructed.
+The page is under constant revision.
+Version @ 2021-10-05

 Reality as a social construct is a key part of my views on politics and communications.

 A social construct or construction is the meaning, notion, or connotation placed on an object or event by a society, and adopted by the inhabitants of that society with respect to how they view or deal with the object or event.
 In that respect, a social construct as an idea would be widely accepted as natural by the society.https://en.wikipedia.org/wiki/Social_constructionism#Definition

 Human activity represents externalization of human subjectivity, which is rendered into objective reality through institutionalization.
 Objective reality, in turn, is internalized by means of socialization; it is transformed again into subjective reality.
 The social world, seen in this way, is a product of man, while man himself is a product of the social world.
 In a word, man produces both society and himself.https://archives.bukkyo-u.ac.jp/rp-contents/SR/0025/SR00250L031.pdf

 I emphasise language in social constructionism.
 I take a post-structuralist approach, viewing language as a point of conflict and potential social change.

 Language is crucial in objectivation — when human activity acquires objectivity as a reality outside consciousness.
 The conceptual frameworks and categories from language provide a framework of meaning that allows this to happen.

 Writing on Social Constructionism

 This was published in another blog in approximately 2016/17.